 Early Notables of the Reia family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Reia Notables in all our PDF Extended History products and printed products wherever possible.
+James Rae (1671-1748), was a Scottish mechanic and historian...
+Another 70 words (5 lines of text) are included under the topic Early Reia Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Reia family to Ireland